temporalio/temporal/README.md

 (This is already available at localhost:8088 if you run Cadence with docker compose)

 ## Contributing

 We'd love your help in making Cadence great.
-Please review our [instructions](CONTRIBUTING.md).
+Please review our [contribution guide](CONTRIBUTING.md).

+If you'd like to propose a new feature, first join the Cadence [discussion group](https://groups.google.com/d/forum/cadence-discussion) and [Slack channel](https://join.slack.com/t/uber-cadence/shared_invite/enQtNDczNTgxMjYxNDEzLTI5Yzc5ODYwMjg1ZmI3NmRmMTU1MjQ0YzQyZDc5NzMwMmM0NjkzNDE5MmM0NzU5YTlhMmI4NzIzMDhiNzFjMDM) to start a discussion and check if there are existing design discussions.
+Also peruse our [design docs](docs/design/index.md) in case a feature has been designed but not yet implemented.
+Once you're sure the proposal is not covered elsewhere, please follow our [proposal instructions](PROPOSALS.md).

 ## License

 MIT License, please see [LICENSE](https://github.com/uber/cadence/blob/master/LICENSE) for details.